We're hitting the road on September 13, 2025!

 A Note About Teams: Even if you are a member of a fundraising team, you must raise $300.00 individually regardless of how much the team has raised.

-Donate tab above to encourage your friends and family to donate to your fundraising efforts.
+Please share our Donate tab above to encourage your friends and family to donate to your fundraising efforts.
 After registration, you will also have the opportunity to set up your own personalized fundraising page to share.

-**Your individual fundraising goal of $300.00 must be completed by June 21st in order to receive your ride t-shirt, event bag, and invite to the post-ride celebration.
+**Your individual fundraising goal of $300.00 must be completed by September 10th in order to receive your ride t-shirt, event bag, and invite to the post-ride celebration.

 Ride Route: